San Jose Dog Bites Lawyer

 Legal Process Overview

-- 1. Free Consultation & Case Evaluation: We start with a free consultation to discuss your dog bite incident, answer your questions, and determine the strength of your case.
+1. Free Consultation & Case Evaluation: We start with a no-cost consultation to discuss the details of your dog bite incident, address your concerns, and determine the strength of your claim.

-- 2. Evidence Collection & Claim Filing: Our team will collect all necessary evidence, like medical reports and witness accounts, and manage all the paperwork and communications with insurance companies for you.
+2. Evidence Collection & Claim Filing: Our team will gather all necessary evidence, like medical reports and witness accounts, and manage all communications and paperwork with the insurance companies for you.

-- 3. Medical Treatment Coordination: As you recover, we can assist in coordinating your medical care and track your progress to make sure your case accurately represents the full extent of your injuries.
+3. Medical Treatment Coordination: We can assist in coordinating your medical care and will track your recovery progress to make sure the full extent of your injuries is documented for your case.

-- 4. Demand Letter & Negotiation: After you've completed medical treatment, we will assemble a detailed demand letter and negotiate with the dog owner's insurance provider, or the owner directly, to secure the best possible settlement for you.
+4. Demand Letter & Negotiation: After you've finished treatment, we compile a detailed demand letter and negotiate with the dog owner's insurance or the owner directly to secure the best possible settlement for you.

-- 5. Litigation (if necessary): Should the opposing party refuse a fair settlement, our skilled trial lawyers are prepared to take your case to court and fight for your rights.
+5. Litigation (if necessary): Should the other party refuse a fair settlement, our skilled trial lawyers are prepared to take your case to court and fight for the compensation you deserve.

 What Types of Damages Can You Claim After a Dog Bite?

-Insurance companies and at-fault parties will often try to undervalue your claim to protect their profits, which is why having an experienced California personal injury attorney from Golden Gate Legal on your side is so important.
+Insurance companies and at-fault parties often try to pay as little as possible to protect their profits, which is why it's so important to have experienced California personal injury attorneys like the team at Golden Gate Legal fighting for you.

 Common Dog Bite Injuries